AmirhosseinHonardoust/Fake-News-Detector/README.md

 ## Project Overview

-Fake news detection is a common natural language processing task.
-Many beginner projects present fake news classifiers as if they can determine whether a news article is true or false.
-In reality, a text classifier cannot verify factual truth without external evidence.
+Fake-news detection is often presented as if a text classifier can decide whether an article is true or false.
+In reality, a classifier cannot verify factual truth without external evidence.
+A model score is only useful if it can support a defensible action:

-This project takes a more responsible approach.

-It classifies text based on learned writing patterns from a labeled dataset and clearly communicates that the model is a **style-based risk detector**, not a factual truth engine.

-The goal of this project is to demonstrate:

-- A clean machine learning workflow
-- Responsible evaluation
-- Honest model limitations
-- Interactive dashboard design
-- Professional documentation
+- label text as resembling real or fake examples
+- abstain on borderline cases instead of forcing a decision
+- expose how much of its performance comes from dataset shortcuts
-- Reproducible training and testing
+- communicate uncertainty and limitations clearly

+This project demonstrates an end-to-end, honest text-classification workflow on a labeled news dataset.
+It includes preprocessing, model training, threshold-based decisions with an uncertainty band, dataset leakage analysis, leakage-controlled training, source-confounding diagnostics, visual reports, checksum-verified artifacts, and a Streamlit dashboard.

+The goal is to show how a text classifier can be turned into a **responsible decision-support tool**, not just a single accuracy or AUC score.

 ---